ibois-epfl/augmented-carpentry/CONTRIBUTING.md

 python setup.py sdist bdist_wheel
 ```

-Lastly, install the pip pacakge from the repository in editable mode.
+Lastly, install the pip package from the repository in editable mode.
 This way, all the modifications made to the source code of the repository will be reflected in the installed package.
 Open a terminal and run the following command (replace the path with where you download the repository):
 ```terminal
 C:\Users\<your-username>\.rhinocode\py39-rh8\python.exe -m pip install -e "<path-to-repository-root>\src\gh\ACPy"
 ```